WhitenAND07/AndroidPractReversi/README.md

 # Reversi Game in Android

 In this project we have done our first complex application for the subject "Apps for mobile devices" that we are doing in the university of Lleida.

-# People that develop this app
+## People that develop this app
     Nil Agut - @nilagut
     Jordi Blanco - @WhitenAND07

+## Description
+We have done this app with a GridView of Buttons.
+It's possible to play with a friend in the same device but we haven't develop a layout to configure.
+By default it's with AI.
+If you want, you can change the boolean to activate that feature.
+We have develop also personalized toasts (notifications).